rrakibul/mergepdfs/README.md

 <h4>Syntax:</h4>

-`php bin/console app:merge-pdfs <inputPath> [<outputPath>]`
+`php bin/console app:merge-pdfs <input_dir_name> [<output_filename>]`

 <h4>Sample commands:</h4>

-1. `php bin/console app:merge-pdfs files`
+1. `php bin/console app:merge-pdf files`
-Here `files` is the inputPath where all files reside which needs to be merged
+Here `files` is the input directory where all the files reside those need to be merged

-2. `php bin/console app:merge-pdfs files outfile`
+2. `php bin/console app:merge-pdf files outfile`
-Here `outfile` is a directory where merged file will be generated
+Here `outfile` is the file name with datetime suffix that will be generated as output